 - Continue filling to within about 8 inches of the ground level.
 Tie a knot in the top of the sleeving and cut off the excess material.
 Fill the remainder of the hole to the top with more pea gravel.

 Here is an article detailing an example from someone who used small simple drywells to dry a soggy yard.
 It would have been even better had he used the fabric drain sleeves.

 When combining a string a drywells with a French drain you can use our method of constructing simple drywells by digging down from the bottom of the French drain to a combined depth of four feet.
 See drawing.

 Before constructing a large drywell be sure that your soil has the percolation capacity to handle it.
 A large drywell can be used as a central collecting location for drainage lines feeding from multiple areas.

 There are many ways to construct large drywells.
-The following online articles will help you get started, though you may find that this is best left to a drainage contractor.
+The following online articles will help you get started, but you may find that this is best left to a drainage or excavating contractor.

 - A very complete explanation about how large drywells work and are constructed is presented in this article from England.